fxlemire/slack-emojis/README.md

 # Emojis for Slack

+This serves as a collection of emojis I like to use so that it's quick and easy to feel at home in new Slack workspaces :)

 ## How To Use

 - Install the [Neutral Face Emoji Tools](https://chrome.google.com/webstore/detail/neutral-face-emoji-tools/anchoacphlfbdomdlomnbbfhcmcdmjej?hl=en) from the Chrome Web Store